amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ng serve ---port 9000
 ```

-Open your browser on http://localhost:9000/ and you should see "Loading..." and then it should switch to "Welcome to app!".
+Open your browser on http://localhost:9000/, and you should see "Loading..." and then it should switch to "Welcome to app!".
 Awesome!

 Now let's dive into the `src` folder and get familiarized with the structure.

 ## package.json

 Open the `package.json` file and take a look at the dependencies.
 We have all the angular dependencies with the prefix `@angular/...`.
-There are other dependencies that are needed for Angular to run, such as RxJS, Zone.js, and some others.
-We are going to cover them in their own posts.
+Other dependencies are needed for Angular to run, such as RxJS, Zone.js, and some others.
+We are going to cover them in other posts.

 ## src/index.html

-We are building an SPA (single page application) so everything is going to be loaded into the `index.html`.
+We are building an SPA (single page application), so everything is going to be loaded into the `index.html`.
 Let's take a look in the `src/index.html`.
 It's pretty standard HTML5 code, except for two elements that are specific for our app:

 1. `<base href="/">`
 1. `<app-root>Loading...</app-root>`

-`base href` is needed for Angular routing to work properly.
-We are going to cover Routing in its own chapter.
+`base href` is needed for Angular routing to work correctly.
+We are going to cover Routing later.

 `<app-root>` this is not a standard HTML tag.
-It's actually defined by our Angular App.
+Our Angular App defines it.
 It's an Angular **component**.
 More on this later.

 ## src/main.ts

-This is the part where our application starts bootstrapping (loading).
+`main.ts` is where our application starts bootstrapping (loading).
 Angular can be used not just in browsers, but also on other platforms such as mobile apps or even desktop apps.
-So, when we start our application we have to specify what platform we want to target.
+So, when we start our application, we have to specify what platform we want to target.
 That's why we import: `platform-browser-dynamic`.
 Notice that we are also importing the `AppModule` from `./app`.

 The most important line is: